Jashanlol/Assist-Abili/README.md

 # Assist-Abili
-Camino extension tool to provide more accessibility options to the platform.
+Camino extension tool that provides accessibility options to the platform.